Gamages: In popular culture

 In an episode of the BBC sitcom Porridge titled 'Heartbreak Hotel', Fletcher tells his daughter how, at the time of her conception, her mother had 'a nice steady job in the hardware department at Gamages'.

-In an episode of the LWT TV drama Poirot titled Yellow Iris, Arthur Hastings reads to Poirot from the Daily Express newspaper.
+In an episode of the LWT TV drama Poirot titled 'The Yellow Iris', Arthur Hastings reads to Poirot from the Daily Express newspaper.
 A prominent advertisement for Gamages department store promoting a 'great sale of furniture at lowest cash prices' can be seen.

-In an episode of the Granada TV crime drama The Memoirs of Sherlock Holmes titled "The Cardboard Box", Mrs Hudson advises Sherlock Holmes to buy Dr Watson's Christmas present at Gamages.
+In an episode of the Granada TV crime drama The Memoirs of Sherlock Holmes titled 'The Cardboard Box', Mrs Hudson advises Sherlock Holmes to buy Dr Watson's Christmas present at Gamages.
 Later, we see Holmes arrive with a parcel with the Gamages label.
 Finally, the gift is revealed to be a poncho.

-David Jason wrote in his book "The Twelve Dels of Christmas" that the Captain_Fantastic_(TV_series) segment of the 1968 Christmas episode of Do Not Adjust Your Set was filmed at Gamages.
+David Jason wrote in his book The Twelve Dels of Christmas that the Captain Fantastic segment of the 1968 Christmas episode of Do Not Adjust Your Set was filmed at Gamages.